Tuesday, October 13, 2020

 “What are you doing?” she asked.

 “Do you like it?”
 Isengrim asked.
-His tail wagged a mile a minute as he reached over and flipped open the lit of the topmost box, revealing a perfect cheese pizza.
+His tail wagged a mile a minute as he reached over and flipped open the lid of the topmost box, revealing a perfect cheese pizza.
 “I had it flown in from Neopia Central and kept warm with fire magic—I got you cheese, do you like cheese?”
 He picked up one of the hot slices and deposited it in her hands.

-“I love it!
-Thank you so much!”
-Terra said.
+“That’s my favourite type of pizza,” Terra said.
+“Thank you so much!”
 She bit into the pizza and grinned in contentment as the flavour oozed into her mouth.

 “Sire!” a Werelupe said, patting his shoulder as she strolled past with a thick slice of pizza.
 “Thank you for the most excellent supper!”